Lynmouth Foreland Lighthouse

 The light was electrified in 1975, when diesel generators were installed.
 Mains electricity was brought to the lighthouse in 1989, and it was automated in November 1994.
 In 2020 Trinity House submitted a planning application for the removal of the Fresnel lenses (and the more modern emergency light currently bracketed to the gallery railings), and their replacement with a pair of static LED lights (one 'primary', one 'standby') to stand on the old lens pedestal.
-This is part of their programme to replace all the mercury floated rotating lens systems in their lighthouses with static LEDs.
+This work, part of their programme to replace all the mercury floated rotating lens systems in their lighthouses with static LEDs, was begun with the decommissioning of the old optic and lamp in October 2021, and completed with the commissioning of the new LED lanterns in January 2022.
+Afterwards it was announced that the decommissioned lenses would be loaned to Lynmouth Sailing Club, who hope to put them on public display.

 Lynmouth Foreland had always been an unpopular posting among lighthouse keepers, not least because (due to its position on a steep north-facing slope) the isolated compound never sees the sun except during the three months of high summer.
 The lighthouse keeper's cottage is now a National Trust holiday cottage.
 Porpoise and sea birds can be spied from its windows, and deer often shelter in the combe down to the lighthouse.